rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     This will download the default index.html from kernel.org website!

-9. Use `rpm` to view a list of all the files that come with the `wget` application.
+9. Use `rpm` to view a list of all the files included with the `wget` application.

-10. Use `rpm` to view any documentation that comes packaged with `wget`.
+10. Use `rpm` to view any documentation packaged with `wget`.

-11. Use `rpm` to view the list of all the binaries that come installed with the `wget` package.
+11. Use `rpm` to view the list of all the binaries installed with the `wget` package.

-12. You had to install the `libmetalink` package in order to install `wget`.
+12. You had to install the `libmetalink` package to install `wget`.
 Try running or executing `libmetalink` from the command-line.
 Type:

     ```
     $ libmetalink